apaz-cli/apaz-cli.github.io/blog/Thoughts_About_Entropy_and_Objectives.md

 <br>

 A bunch of Reinforcement Learning Pre-Training (RLPT) papers have come out recently.
 They're cool.
 They even work kinda mostly.
 They can improve benchmark scores.
+So, like, probably there's gotta be something there.
+It's doing something.

 Unfortunately, nobody seems to be in agreement on what they are doing or why.
 Here's my understanding of the problem, and a take on a path forward.